Chart Color Schemes

 Mount Hawthorn demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Mount Hawthorn's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 50.2% possess university qualifications compared to WA's 27.9% and Greater Perth's 30.1%.
-Bachelor degrees are the most prevalent at 33.0%, followed by postgraduate qualifications (11.3%) and graduate diplomas (5.9%).
-Vocational pathways account for 23.2%, with advanced diplomas at 10.2% and certificates at 13.0%.
+Among residents aged 15+, 50.2% have university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
+Bachelor degrees are most common at 33.0%, followed by postgraduate qualifications (11.3%) and graduate diplomas (5.9%).
+Vocational pathways account for 23.2% of qualifications, with advanced diplomas at 10.2% and certificates at 13.0%.

 Frequently Asked Questions - Education